ecshreve/toolbox/README.md

 A collection of tools, configuration files, notes, and scripts.

-Used to manage development environment(s) and tools across machines, operating systems, containers, and virtual machines.
+Used to manage development environment(s) and tools across hardware, operating systems, containers, and virtual machines.

 ## Usage

-During active development I run the `ansible` playbook either locally or in a container to configure my development environment.
+On a fresh machine, clone the repo and run the `install.sh` script to configure the local environment.
+The script is a thin wrapper around an ansible playbook that targets localhost.

 > [!NOTE]
-> Probably don't run the install script, it does things.
+> Probably don't run the install script directly, it does a lot of things.

+While this was all tested against a macos host, most often I run some set of the ansible roles against a virtual machine or docker container remotely via ssh.

+## Devbox - multipass VM

+The `devbox-playbook.yml` file creates or starts a multipass VM and runs the ansible playbook on it.
+This has only been tested on multipass running on a macos host.

+## Configuration

 <!-- TODO: source these from the vars file? -->
 ### Aliases and Commands to Remember